Attribute-based access control end-to-end guide

 Next steps

-You have completed the application of labels to a role, schema fields, and segments.
+You have completed the application of labels to a role, schema fields, and audiences.
 The external agency assigned to these roles are restricted from viewing these labels and their values in the schema, dataset, and profile view.
 These fields are also restricted from being used in the segment definition when using the Segment Builder.

 For more information on attribute-based access control, see the attribute-based access control overview.